From 2013-17 a group of 42 people with Parkinson’s were recruited on to an innovative & ground breaking clinical trial in Bristol, England.

 We are holding events throughout the year to reach a combined target of £1 Million, raised by the participants of the Phase 2 study.
 There are three charities actively involved whose work stands out and our aim is to support their efforts by raising the profile of neurotrophic factors, and fundraising on their behalf.

-The Cure Parkinson’s Trust (CPT) has one goal – to cure Parkinson’s.
-CPT funds innovative and promising research which is dedicated to finding new treatments that can slow, stop or reverse Parkinson’s.
+Cure Parkinson’s (CP) has one goal – to cure Parkinson’s.
+CP funds innovative and promising research which is dedicated to finding new treatments that can slow, stop or reverse Parkinson’s.

 New technology that we support allows drugs to get to where they need to be in the brain.
 With it we are able to bring hope for the first time to sufferers of serious conditions like Parkinson’s or brain tumours.
 With your help we can pioneer new treatments and accelerate cures.